Snaptraks/HatBot/README.md

 ```

 The `restart: always` specification in the `docker-compose.yml` file will allow the bot to restart even in the event of a crash.

+You can stop the bot with the command `docker compose down` from the project's folder.